samuelebortolotti/Education-Trentino/docs/index.md

 # Education in Trentino
-This project was developed by Samuele Bortolotti and Erich Robbi for for the Knowledge Graph Engineering course of the master's degree in Computer Science at University of Trento.
+This project was developed by Samuele Bortolotti and Erich Robbi for the Knowledge Graph Engineering course of the master's degree in Computer Science at University of Trento.

 ## Project Description